A HELPFUL GUIDE ON HOW TO SUBMIT A FAN FICTION STORY

 · No slash, explicit sex or pornography is allowed.

-2. Formatting
+1. Formatting

-· Submit your story as a normal document type (Word, WordPad, Notepad, Works, etc.) We have programs that allow us to open most formats.
+· Submit your story as a normal document type (Word, WordPad, Works, Writer, etc.) We have programs that allow us to open most formats.
 If we cannot open your file, we’ll contact you, so you can resubmit the story in an alternative program.

 · Use regular True Type fonts (Times New Roman, Arial, Verdana, Helvetica, Courier, Comic Sans MS, Garamond, Calibri, Trebuchet, Tahoma, etc.).
 Special types of fonts might not be installed on every computer, and in this case will not show as they should on the screen.
 You would then lose whatever effect you are looking for.
 Additionally, some types of fonts can be difficult to read.